Ukraine crisis appeal – Donate now to help families on the frontline

 Our Ukraine crisis response so far

-• We’ve successfully advocated for the protection of Ukraine’s 100,000 children in orphanages, ensuring these children are monitored, tracked and recognised by the humanitarian system.
+• We’ve successfully advocated for the protection of Ukraine’s 100,000 children in orphanages, ensuring these children are monitored, supported and recognised by the humanitarian system.

 • In Ukraine, we’ve provided practical, life-saving humanitarian support, including essential items like food, clothes and hygiene kits, school supplies like rucksacks, notebooks and pens and winter essentials like warm clothes, blankets, heaters, torches and power banks.

-• We’ve also helped safely evacuate 199 children from orphanages or support centres in Ukraine to other countries, helped prevent 5,595 children from being separated from 3,192 families and supported 255 children who had been sent home from institutions with no support.
+• We’ve also helped safely evacuate hundreds children from orphanages or support centres in Ukraine to other countries, and helped prevent 12,958 children from being separated from 6,474 families.

 • In Moldova, we’ve supported over 12,000 refugees with essential needs, emotional support and referral services.
 We’ve supported many unaccompanied children into foster families, and provided additional financial support to 213 refugees (124 children and 89 adults) living in communities.
 We’ve also supported 14 Refugee Accommodation Centres.